PallaviDule/React-NetGPT/doc/Netflix.md

 # Netflix

-1. We got logo and background image of netflix from them.
+1. We got logo and background image of netflix from netflix.
 Just for learning purpose.